people comforting grieving friends

 How to Support Someone Who is Grieving

-When a friend or family member is dealing with grief and you want to help, here are a few ideas to get you started.
+When someone in your circle is dealing with grief, and you want to help, here are a few ideas to get you started.

 Things that are Not Helpful